 The IPC Learning Goals define what children might be expected to know, what they might be able to do and the comprehension they might develop as they move through the school.
 Carefully crafted learning goals guide both teaching and learning and help to focus assessment and evaluation.

-Our teachers will select over 130 different thematic units, all of which are child-friendly, modern-day and apt topics.
+Our teachers select from over 130 different thematic units, all of which are child-friendly, modern-day and apt topics.
 Crucially, these units – also incorporating Science, History, Geography, ICT, Art and Physical Education – are designed to appeal to all ages of primary school pupils.
 The units are related to, and grounded in, the very world in which we all live.
-Creative teachers such as ours, will enrich the IPC units with their own teaching material.
-The critical thinking that is explored and valued in the EYFS will continue to be built upon.
+Creative teachers such as ours, enrich the IPC units with their own teaching material.
+Each IPC unit provides many opportunities to link languages and mathematics.